steph-rage/SnowData/README.md

 ## Work in Progress - Next Steps

-So far the web scraping is successful, but gets way more than one number pay day!
-Working on figuring out why and fixing that.
+Web scraping is successful.
 Next up, trying to figure out the most interesting ways to organize the data in the database - how could a user click different options to get answers to different questions?

 ## Getting Started